 Get Started With 3-6 Art Curriculum

-I have created five areas of art domains that I highly recommend for children to experience throughout the 3-6 first plane school years.
-These five areas are balance to support sensory spatial awareness.
-If you want to learn more, you can pick up this primer Montessori Art Guide – Early Childhood First Plane here.
-So, if you are a Montessori guide or a Montessori homeschooling parent, this book is perfect for getting you familiar with the 5 domains.
+I have created areas of art study topics that I highly recommend for children.
+If you want to learn more, you can pick up this primer Montessori Art Guide – Early Childhood First Plane.
+So, if you are a Montessori guide or Montessori parent, this book is perfect.

 Start With The Art Elements